 A: The PAX test is only offered at CBU during the College of Nursing application periods for students accepted to CBU as a pre-nursing student.
 Applicants may take the exam at another location and send the official score report to CBU.
 Please refer to the NLN website for options.

-Q: Who is eligible to take the PAX exam?
+Q: Who can take the PAX exam at CBU?

 Q: How do I register for the PAX exam?

 A: Registration for the PAX exam will be online only.
 Only eligible applicants should register for the exam.
 Eligibility is described above.
 If you register for the exam and do not meet the eligibility requirements for the BSN program, no refund will be issued.
 It is highly recommended that you view your spring grades and cumulative GPA prior to registering.
 Please note that the Inside CBU degree guide may not reflect an accurate cumulative GPA if you have repeated any courses.
 For question about your GPA please contact the Office of the University Registrar.